-When you acknowledge an incident in New Relic Alerts, this indicates you are taking ownership of it.
-This is useful, for example, for others who received the alert notification to know who has assumed responsibility for the details of a particular incident.
+When you acknowledge an incident, this indicates you're taking ownership of it.
+This is useful to let others who've received the notification know that you've taken responsibility for it.

 What "acknowledge" means

 Follow your organization's guidelines for what responsibilities you are agreeing to own when you acknowledge an incident.
-By acknowledging the incident in New Relic Alerts, this simply flags your name and notifies others.
+By acknowledging the incident, this simply flags your name and notifies others.

 To provide a quick reference to your organization's standard operating procedures for handling an alert, you can include a runbook URL in the condition thresholds for the alert policy.
-New Relic Alerts will include the runbook URL in Incidents pages and in email notifications as applicable.
+The UI will include the runbook URL in Incidents pages and in email notifications as applicable.

 How to acknowledge incidents

-The New Relic Alerts user interface allows you to view alert incidents and acknowledge them, either from the Incidents index or from the selected incident itself.
+The user interface allows you to view incidents and acknowledge them, either from the Incidents index or from the selected incident itself.
 The Incidents page provides details about the incident history so you can more easily analyze the chain of events and their timeline throughout an incident.

 To acknowledge an incident from the user interface:

-- From the selected incident row, check whether someone else's name or gravatar already appears in the Acknowledge column.
-To find out the user's name, mouse over the gravatar.
+- From the selected incident row, check whether someone else's name or avatar already appears in the Acknowledge column.
+To find out the user's name, mouse over the avatar.

 - To acknowledge the incident, yourself, select the Acknowledge icon.

-This automatically notifies everyone who has been set up to receive the alert notification.
-New Relic Alerts also automatically adds your name (or gravatar if applicable) to the incident's Acknowledge column.
+This automatically notifies everyone who has been set up to receive the notification.
+The UI also automatically adds your name (or avatar if applicable) to the incident's Acknowledge column.

 What happens to additional violations